Here’s a quick and easy, family-friendly dinner recipe, and it’s all made in just one pan: Skillet Pasta Carbonara

-1. Cook the bacon in a large skillet over medium-high heat until crispy, 6 to 8 minutes.
-Transfer the bacon to a paper towel-lined plate to drain.
-Spoon off and discard all bacon fat from the pan except for 1 tablespoon.
+- Cook the bacon in a large skillet over medium high heat until crispy, about 6 to 8 minutes.
+Transfer the bacon to a paper towel lined plate to drain.
+Spoon off and discard bacon fat from the pan, leaving 1 tablespoon.

-2. Add garlic and 1/2 teaspoon pepper to the skillet and saute for 30 seconds.
+- Add garlic and ½ teaspoon pepper to the skillet and sauté for 30 seconds.
 Add wine to the skillet and simmer until almost evaporated, about 2 minutes.